tom-corley/syl_thm_env/README.md

     Monoid: A semigroup, with the addition of property 2 (Identity)

-Our new definition of a group then follows...
+Our new definition of a group then follows:

     Group: A monoid, with the addition of property 3 (Inverses)